 *Rise & Nye's.
 Excellent ice cream, coffee, and beignets.

-Main Street Creamery.
+Main Street Creamery and *Great Heights Creamery.
 Good locally-made ice cream.